Complete Calabi-Yau metrics from smoothing Calabi-Yau complete intersections: Setup

 In order for this to be true, we must have a topological criterion stating that $\Omega$ has degree $n$ under the action, or equivalently

-Because $\omega_{V}$ is homogeneous of degree 2, the relation \ref{eqn:WeightDegreeRestraint} is necessary so that both sides of equation \ref{eqn:CYmetricToOmega} have the same degree under the quasi-homogeneous scaling action.

-We also assume a non-degeneracy statement saying that $V_0$ is not contained in a codimension 1 variety. \begin{lemma} If $V_0$ does not lie in a hypersurface properly contained in $\bC^{n+k}$, then $d_1 > 2$. \end{lemma} \begin{proof} Let $w_{\mr{min}}$ be the smallest weight.
+We further assume $V_0$ is non-degenerate and is not contained in a codimension-1 variety. \begin{lemma} If $V_0$ does not lie in a hyperplane properly contained in $\bC^{n+k}$, then $d_1 > 2$. \end{lemma} \begin{proof} Let $w_{\mr{min}}$ be the smallest weight.
 Since we assume that $V_0$ admits a Calabi-Yau metric, by the Lichnerowicz obstruction of Gauntlett-Martelli-Sparks-Yau \cite{Gauntlett_2007}, $w_{\mr{min}} > 1$.
-If $w_{\mr{min}}$ is equal to 1, then $V_0$ is contained in a smaller dimensional hyperplane.
+If $w_{\mr{min}}$ is equal to 1, then $V_0$ is contained in a smaller dimensional hypersurface.
 Each $d_i$ must be at least $2w_{\mr{min}}$, showing that each is greater than 2. \end{proof}